Beate Klarsfeld: Action against Kiesinger

 Following a German government crisis in October and November 1966, and while the Klarsfelds were in Paris, Kurt Georg Kiesinger (CDU member) was chosen as the new German chancellor, supported by a coalition of the political parties CDU and SPD.
 In an article published on 14 January 1967 in the French newspaper Combat, Beate Klarsfeld, at the time a foreign member of the SPD, came out against Kiesinger occupying the post of chancellor and in favour of Willy Brandt.
 In these and other pieces for Combat in March and on 27 July of that year she accused Kiesinger of having made a "good reputation" for himself "in the ranks of the Brown Shirts" and "in the CDU".
 At the end of August, she was fired by the Franco-German Youth Office.
 The Klarsfelds initiated legal action against the decision and redoubled their journalistic campaign against Kiesinger.

 To draw attention to Kiesinger's Nazi past, Beate Klarsfeld initiated a campaign with various public gestures.
 It was revealed that Kiesinger had registered as a member of the Nazi Party in late February 1933 and by 1940 had risen to be deputy head of the political broadcasting department at the Foreign Ministry, a unit responsible for influencing foreign broadcasts.
 Kiesinger was in charge of liaison with the Reich Propaganda Ministry.
 Beate Klarsfeld accused Kiesinger of being a member of the board of Inter Radio AG, which had been buying foreign radio stations for propaganda purposes.

 She also asserted that Kiesinger had been chiefly responsible for the contents of German international broadcasts which included anti-Semitic and war propaganda, and had collaborated closely with SS functionaries Gerhard Rühle and Franz Alfred Six.
 The latter was responsible for mass murders in Eastern Europe.

-Even after becoming aware of the extermination of the Jews, Kiesinger had continued to produce anti-Semitic propaganda.
-These allegations were based in part on documents that Albert Norden published about the culprits of war and Nazi crimes.
+She alleged that Kiesinger had continued to produce anti-Semitic propaganda even after becoming aware of the extermination of the Jews.
+These allegations were based in part on the Braunbuch, a work of East German propaganda.